The Gymnastics Kitchen with Betsy: Good Choices When Eating at Restaurants

 Cook it clean

-Also watch out for words like "covered," "smothered" and "coated"--they often describe fat-laden, high-calorie foods with no nutritional value.
-When choosing an appetizer, go for lean meats like ahi tuna, guacamole or hummus (without the chips) and fresh shrimp salads or vegetable plates.
+Also watch out for words like "covered," "smothered," and "coated" -- they often describe fat-laden, high-calorie foods with no nutritional value.
+When choosing an appetizer, go for lean meats like ahi tuna, or spreads like guacamole or hummus (without the chips) and fresh shrimp salads or vegetable plates.

 When in doubt, always go green